s-a-v-a-n-n-a/Differenciator/README.md

 **DOCUMENTATION**
 =================
-This is a program that calculates derived expressionы.
+This is a program that calculates derived expressions.

 **DESCRIPTION**
 ---------------